 We’ll monitor your progress and introduce increased exercise and mobility options for you as soon as it’s safe.

-Treatment modalities such as anti inflammatory creams, shockwave treatment, dry needling or fascial manipulation may also form part of the muscle strain treatment process.
+Treatment modalities such as anti inflammatory creams, shockwave treatment, dry needling, laser therapy or fascial manipulation may also form part of the muscle strain treatment process.